Creating New Knowledge or Skills

 Running MMLU¶

-Below is an example of running MMLU on a local model with minimal tasks:
+Example of running MMLU with a local safetensors model directory:

 ...